 Just successful in Grade III Gazelle Stakes over the Kentucky Oaks trip at Aqueduct latest when hanging a little and getting her nose over the wire from Early On.
 This roan grey filly cost $320,000 as a yearling.

 Shares a sire with Good Cheer, but doesn’t have that filly’s unbeaten profile.
 Out of a Tapit mare with that damsire producing the winner of this in 2014.
-Can’t be ruled out.
+Can’t be ruled out from middle gate.

 Our handicappers believe in the power of versatility when making their Kentucky Oaks picks.
 Rather than place all their eggs in one basket by choosing winners, they look to other wagers and markets for additional value.
 This means analyzing and selecting horses from futures, top 3 to place or show, and other suitable bets.